SvenskaSpel/har2locust/README.md

 har2locust builds upon [har2py](https://github.com/S1M0N38/har2py), modified to generate a locustfile instead of a basic Python file and extended to support plugins.

-Note: It is currently in early beta.
-It mostly works, but there may be changes to behaviour and interface without notice.
+har2locust is very new, and before 1.0 there may be changes to interfaces without notice.
 If you encounter an issue, PRs are very welcome.

-Also, dont expect that the generated file will always work out of the box.
-You'll need to add [response validations](https://docs.locust.io/en/stable/writing-a-locustfile.html#validating-responses) to ensure the quality of your test, and perhaps parametrize dynamic data like usernames.
+Also, dont expect that the generated file will always be very useful out of the box.
+You'll want to add [response validations](https://docs.locust.io/en/stable/writing-a-locustfile.html#validating-responses) to ensure the quality of your test, and perhaps parametrize dynamic data like usernames.